oracle-livelabs/security/database/advanced/key-vault/key-vault.md

 # Oracle Key Vault (OKV)

 ## Introduction
-This workshop guides you through the process of migrating an encrypted Oracle database 19c from a local Transparent Database Encryption (TDE) wallet to centralized key management with Oracle Key Vault.
+This workshop guides you through the process of migrating an encrypted Oracle Database 19c from a local Transparent Data Encryption (TDE) wallet to centralized key management with Oracle Key Vault.

 *Estimated Lab Time:* 60 minutes